 Dementia is often misunderstood.
 Technically defined as a syndrome, dementia is a collection of symptoms linked to a wide range of diseases which cause damage to the brain.
 Alzheimer’s disease and Vascular dementia are the most common types of dementia, but there are in fact many different types.

-Around 850,000 people are estimated to be living with a dementia in the UK and although age is a key risk factor in developing a dementia-related disease, dementia is not purely an older people’s issue as it does affect younger people also.
+Dementia symptoms include memory impairment, problem-solving difficulties, regulation of behaviour and even visual perception difficulties.
+Around 850,000 people are estimated to be living with a form of dementia in the UK.
+Although age is a key risk factor in developing a dementia-related disease, it is not purely an older people’s issue and is known to affect some younger people.

 For full research results, click here.

 Read the National Audit Office's report on the Enriched Opportunities Programme®.

 We have now changed the name of this service to the Dementia and Mental Wellbeing Service, and our former Locksmiths are now known as Dementia and Mental Wellbeing Enablers.